Arrow-right Camera

 But getting the OK from owners to take the next step and start a negotiation process – or bidding process – with prospective owners is a massively important procedural step and would be the most significant moment in the push to return the SuperSonics to Seattle since the attempted move of the Sacramento Kings here in 2013.

-The ESPN report included two parts to the expansion process that had been hinted at previously but yet to be reported.
-It said the teams would begin in the 2028-29 season if approved and that the expansion fee could end up in the range of $7-10 billion.
+The ESPN report included two parts to the expansion process that had been hinted at previously.
+It said the teams would begin in the 2028-29 season if approved and that the expansion fee could end up in the range of $7 billion-$10 billion.

-An expansion fee in that range would be significantly higher than what was expected to be the number a few years ago when rumblings of expansion first started.
-But that range also reflects the growing valuations among NBA teams with the Boston Celtics selling at a valuation of over $6 billion and the Los Angeles Lakers selling at a valuation of $10 billion in the last year.
+An expansion fee in that range would be significantly higher than what was expected a few years ago, when rumblings of expansion began.
+But that range reflects the growing valuations among NBA teams with the Boston Celtics selling at a valuation of over $6 billion and the Los Angeles Lakers selling at a valuation of $10 billion in the past year.

-It also brings some uncertainty of where all the money is going to come from for an expansion fee that high, while at the same time the Seahawks are also going through their sale process and could fetch a price in roughly the same range.
+It also brings some uncertainty of where all the money is going to come from for an expansion fee that high, at a time when the Seahawks are also going through their sale process and could fetch a price in roughly the same range.

-The targeted start of the franchises also is notable because it would be 20 years after the Sonics left for Oklahoma City that the league would potentially return.
+The targeted start of the franchises is notable.
+It would be 20 years after the Sonics left for Oklahoma City that the league would potentially return.